How To Make Money on Airbnb

 Airbnb vs. Vrbo

 Vrbo stands for Vacation Rentals By Owner.
 Founded in 1995, it’s been around longer than Airbnb.
-Vrbo offers about 2 million properties, half of Airbnb’s 4 million.
+Vrbo offers about 2 million properties, one-third of Airbnb’s 6 million.
 Although Vrbo has made improvements over the years to create an easier experience for hosts and guests, Airbnb’s platform is still easier to work with for booking and hosting.

 Airbnb vs. Couchsurfing

 The main difference between the two is that Airbnb is paid and Couchsurfing is free.
 You could get started by hosting a few couch surfers to get an idea of what it’s like to have guests before you list on Airbnb.
 However, Airbnb makes it simple to get started and provides plenty of support and resources for new hosts that want to do it right.

 There are some factors and expenses that could affect the success of your business — and your bottom dollar.
 First of all, being mindful of the guests you accept at your property is important.
 Otherwise, you could risk damages to your rental.
 Wear and tear is to be expected.
 However, the risk of someone leaving with your towels or linens is also possible.
 Choosing guests with high ratings could minimize trouble down the road, but having a contingency fund to cover maintenance and replacement of items is essential.

 Then there is the issue with upsetting your neighbors.
 Angry neighbors in some areas are pushing for more local ordinances, making it harder to rent out your space.
 Having a good list of house rules could be helpful to inform potential guests of what expectations you may have — and to help keep the peace.

 Many homeowners and renters can make money on Airbnb.
 All you need is the desire to provide a fantastic experience for your guests by ensuring they feel comfortable and welcome.
 It’s a great way to make a little money on the side or pay off your mortgage early.